hotdoy/grav-theme-hotdoy/README.md

 ## What's new ?
 * **1.7 A LOT OF BREAKING CHANGES!
 Open an issue if you need help after the update.
 Most problems can be fixed by saving your pages.
 You will probably have to re-save colors, and modular margins/paddings.**
+* I deprecated the Drawers modular in favor of a simple [shortcode](https://hotdoy.ca/learn/shortcodes).
 * You can now add a logo to your site using inline SVG code (and use currentColor if you need to).
 * Articles can now display categories.
-* text context (big, huge) only affect desktop.
+* text context (big, huge) are now usable on mobile.
 * The skeleton is usable again. (was bumped to 1.7)

 ## What's next ?
-* Adding more support for shortcodes included with the ShortCode Core Plugin.
+* Adding more support for shortcodes included with the ShortCode Core Plugin (gotta check on columns).
 * Adding documentation on Modular and extending the theme (like changing the fonts and stuff like that).
-* A bunch of incremental changes to the current nav leading to a fully customizable navigation for 1.8.
+* Removing more and more JQuery.
+* Having a quick and easy way to change the font would be great.

 ## Need a ✋ ?